 What you can expect if you hire us in this capacity?

-- After successfully paying, you will be directed to a online scheduling page where you may book your initial appointment immediately.
+• After successfully paying, you will be directed to an online scheduling page where you may book your initial appointment immediately.

 • We will contact you before our initial meeting, within 2 business days, to discuss your situation and supply you with the information that you will need to collect and send to us before our meeting.

 • Our Appointment: We will review your Social Security situation, available options, review your optimal strategy(s), and walk you through how to implement your strategy.